startling/cytoplasm/README.markdown

 * There's a testing server that automatically rebuilds your site whenever you make a change to it -- `cytoplasm serve -r`.
 This makes playing with templates and controllers really simple and painless.

+* Easy deployment to github pages with `cytoplasm git-deploy`; never worry again about how clumsy using git for generated content is.

 ## Instructions

 ### Install